-- The device sends SNMPv3 traps unencrypted and without authentication. - hmacmd5 hmacsha
+- The device sends unencrypted SNMPv3 traps without authentication. - hmacmd5 hmacsha

-The device sends SNMPv3 traps using the Message-Digest Algorithm 5 (HMACMD5) protocol.
+The device sends SNMPv3 traps signed using the Message-Digest Algorithm 5 (HMACMD5).

-Available if this protocol is already set for the user to be cloned.
+Available if this algorithm is already set for the user to be cloned.

-The device sends SNMPv3 traps using the Secure Hash Algorithm (HMACSHA) protocol.
-Available if this protocol is already set for the user to be cloned.
+The device sends SNMPv3 traps signed using the Secure Hash Algorithm (HMACSHA).
+Available if this algorithm is already set for the user to be cloned.